Cardinal-Space-Mining/lance-2025/phoenix-driver/README.md

-# PhoenixMotorInterface
+# Phoenix Drivers
 Phoenix 5/6 drivers for ROS2.
 Note that currently these are hard-configured for the LANCE-1.5 motor setup.

 # Dependencies
 1. Ensure you have patchelf installed.
-Without it some build commands will silently fail and the `phx5_driver` will exit with a linking error.
+Without it some build commands will silently fail and the `ph5_driver` will exit with a linking error.
     - Run:
         ```
         sudo apt update